What DOES it do to your head?

 It was very strange, I thought.
 I had experienced worse sights at the rodeos where I worked as a child.
 Men beaten bloody.
 Fatal accidents before I could even understand the meaning of death.
 Getting snatched a few times and having to defend myself like a rabid dog or face disappearance.
 Violence on a large scale.
 Violation of space and autonomy.

 But this one experience.
-This one memory.
-I had never imagined how much power it had over me.
+This one memory, had more power over me than all the rest combined.

 The rodeos taught me that the world was dangerous.
 My family taught me that nowhere is safe.